-For today’s topic we’ll be discussing one of the most maligned tree families in the urban environment, a consistent nuisance to homeowners and arbor care professionals alike:
+For today’s topic we’ll be discussing one of the most maligned tree families in the urban environment, the poplars.
+They are a consistent nuisance to homeowners and arbor care professionals alike:

 The poplar family (consisting of cottonwoods, aspens, Lombardy poplars, etc.) grows in tall, vertical columns, with steep and often weak branch unions and soft, brittle wood.
 Rows of poplars can provide effective windscreens for spacious properties, but for urban landscapes these trees are typically a poor choice for any purpose.
 They grow extremely quickly (Lombardy poplar can achieve six feet of growth in a single year) and interfere with overhead utilities, while shallow root systems disrupt pavement, landscapes, and underground utilities.
 They are also prone to storm breakage and are susceptible to infections and sticky aphid infestations.

 In the wild, poplars often spring up in the wake of fires, clear-cutting, and other forest damage, providing temporary protection for evergreen seedlings until the evergreens grow large enough to dominate the forest.
 Because of this, poplar species have naturally short lifespans compared to firs, pines, spruces and the like.
 The harsh conditions in an urban landscape reduces their staying power even further, which is why we usually find them in very poor condition, like these beauties: